 Remove the beans halfway through baking, and your vegan tart shells lay flat against the pie pan as they finish cooking.

-Finally, you may want to know that yes, you can absolutely use this recipe for 8 and 9-inch pies.
+Finally, you may want to know that, yes, you can absolutely use this recipe for 8 and 9-inch pies.
 The recipe below gives specific instructions for rolling and shaping tarts or a standard pie crust.

 📖 Recipe

-Crispy Vegan Tart Shells
+Vegan Tart Shells & Pie Crust Recipe

 Ingredients

-- 2 cups organic all-purpose flour
+- 1 cup organic all-purpose flour 130 grams

-- 1 TB organic powdered sugar
+- 1 ½ tsp. organic powdered sugar 5 grams

-- ¼ tsp. sea salt
+- ⅛ tsp. sea salt

 Instructions